pazniak/vim-faq/README.md

  + Use :set list to show the characters that are normally not shown: space, linefeed, tab
  + Browse source with gg G gf gd gD # * g# g\* / n N
  + Browse source with Ctags Ctrl-[ Ctrl-] :tn :ts :tp Ctrl-Shift-]
- + Browse source with Cscope and CTree
+ + Browse source with Cscope and CCTree
  + Position current line on top with zt, in the center with zz, bottom zb
+ + Read long code easier with code folding: --VISUAL-- zf, zo, zc
+ + Jump between H and CPP files with a.vim

 ## Refactoring
  + Rename in all buffers with :bufdo and :s with flags ge
  + Rename in a single block with Shift-v and :'<,'>s with flags gc
  + Move pieces of code with --VISUAL-- and :m
- + Extract a function with --VISUAL-- c and p
+ + Extract a function with --VISUAL-- "fc and "fp

 ## Formatting
  + Comment // with Ctrl-v and Shift+i